Omaha Streetcar: Planning and development

 The streetcar would run on a 3 mile route from Cass to Farnam on South 10th Street, Farnam west to 42nd Street, and back to 10th Street on Harney.
 The streetcar was originally expected to be operational in 2026, and free for all riders.
 On June 12, 2023 streetcar officials stated plans to hire an outside company to run the streetcar, as Omaha has no one capable, and moved the beginning of operations to spring 2027.
 While future expansions north, south, and west in Omaha and Council Bluffs, Iowa, have been proposed, Omaha city planning stated an alternatives analysis has yet to be completed on any proposal and would take a total of 8 to 10 years once started.

 Utility relocation work along the route began in September 2023.

 At a June 18, 2024 news conference Omaha Mayor Jean Stothert and Omaha Streetcar Authority Chairman and developer Jay Noddle updated streetcar corridor costs to $459 million, with $39 million of the increase to be paid by city sewer fees, and a potential cost-sharing agreement with Nebraska Department of Transportation to cover about $21.5 million in bridge replacement costs.

-Nebraska State Auditor Mike Foley issued a 26 page advisory letter to the Nebraska Unicameral on the increased use of TIF in Nebraska and highlighted Omaha's streetcar project summarizing “My purpose for discussing the ‘Streetcar Project’ in the letter is not to criticize or pass judgement on this half-billion dollar undertaking, which uses TIF on over 1,100 parcels of prime real estate,” Foley stated.
+Nebraska State Auditor Mike Foley issued a 26-page advisory letter to the Nebraska Unicameral on the increased use of TIF in Nebraska and highlighted Omaha's streetcar project summarizing “My purpose for discussing the ‘Streetcar Project’ in the letter is not to criticize or pass judgement on this half-billion dollar undertaking, which uses TIF on over 1,100 parcels of prime real estate,” Foley stated.
 “It is merely to shed light on the potential impact of the financing techniques being employed to fund it.
 In the final analysis, construction of the ‘Streetcar Project’ will be anything but free.”
+In that same advisory, Foley noted that during the time property taxes are diverted to pay off costs of a redevelopment project, those property taxes are not available for public education and other local services.

 City of Omaha announced a new projected operational date of 2028.

 2025 Omaha mayoral candidate Mike McDonnell proposed a referendum allowing residents to decide whether to continue the streetcar project, even though opponents, including Douglas County Treasure John Ewing, Candidate Jasmine Harris, and Mayor Jean Stothert, argue that it is too late to halt the project.